andresterba/streamstatus/README.md

 - If you are running [archlinux](https://www.archlinux.org/) use the [AUR-package](https://aur.archlinux.org/packages/streamstatus/)

-- If not clone this repo and build with `go build -o streamstatus`
+- If not clone this repo and build with `make build`

 ## Usage